-Alan Knott-Craig is a successful entrepreneur, best-selling author, and founder of Project Isizwe, an NGO that works to bridge the digital divide in Africa by bringing low-cost WiFi and fiber to under-serviced communities.
+Alan Knott-Craig is a highly successful entrepreneur, best-selling author, and founder of Project Isizwe, an NGO that advocates for government to provide free WiFi for all low-income communities in Africa.

-Originally from Pretoria, he studied at Nelson Mandela Metropolitan University (formerly UPE) and qualified as a Chartered Accountant with Deloitte in 2002.
+Originally from Pretoria, he studied at Nelson Mandela Metropolitan University (formerly UPE) and qualified as a Chartered Accountant in 2002.

-Between 2003 and 2017 he has co-founded and/or funded over 21 companies in the Technology, Media and Telecommunications sector in Africa, including Cellfind, iFind34600, Toodu, The Daily Maverick, Pondering Panda, and Namola.
+Between 2003 and 2013 he co-founded and/or funded over 21 companies in the Technology, Media and Telecommunications sector in Africa, including Cellfind, iFind34600, Toodu, The Daily Maverick, Pondering Panda, and Boom.fm.

 In April 2008, he published “Don’t Panic”, a best-selling book aimed at persuading South Africans to stay in the country.